All-Hands-AI/OpenHands/docs/modules/usage/custom_sandbox_guide.md

 ### Error: ```useradd: UID 1000 is not unique```

-If you see this error in the console output it is because Open Hands is trying to create the openhands user in the sandbox with a UID of 1000, however this UID is already being used in the image (for some reason).
+If you see this error in the console output it is because OpenHands is trying to create the openhands user in the sandbox with a UID of 1000, however this UID is already being used in the image (for some reason).
 To fix this change the sandbox_user_id field in the config.toml file to a different value:

 ```toml
 [core]